FlavScents AInsights Entry for Ethyl Cinnamate (CAS: 103-36-6)

 9. Confidence & Data Quality Notes

 The data on ethyl cinnamate is well-established, with comprehensive documentation available from authoritative sources.
-While industry practices are generally consistent, some undocumented uses may exist.
-Known data gaps are minimal, though ongoing research may provide further insights into its sensory and safety profiles.
+Industry practices are generally consistent with documented guidelines, though some regional regulatory nuances may exist.
+Known data gaps are minimal, with most information readily accessible through reputable sources.

 Citation hooks: FlavScents